davidpdrsn/vim-spectacular/README.markdown

 " Default is 0
 let g:spectacular_integrate_with_dispatch = 0

+" Run tests in a new split using Neovim's `term` command " Default is 0 let g:spectacular_use_neovim = 0

 " Put the command run onto `:messages`.
 Useful for debugging " Default is 0 let g:spectacular_debugging_mode = 0